eryjus/century-os/JOURNAL.md

 So I have finished the lists, changing the entire interface into inline functions.
 At this point, I am going to perform a local interim commit to hold the state.

 I have also been able to get the kernel to boot and immediately lock up (which is the intent -- no triple fault).
 This is a rather big milestone, so I will locally commit again.

+So, now after the commit, what is next?
+Well I need to get data to the screen.
+Let's face it: any sort of debugging is going to be impossible without that ability.
+Century32 has a number of kScreen functions that outputs to the screen.
+However, the rpi2b does not have a text mode.
+For the moment, I am going to ignore that fact and start in text mode.
+I will revisit this decision when I start the rpi2b version.

+Also, another note is that I am going to start putting my TODO list into my own internal Redmine bug tracker.
+However, one feature of century32 that I want to leverage into century-os is the status bar on the bottom of the screen.
+This was a good tool to determine what was going on for the session -- a feature I lifted from the AS/400 green screens.

+As I get into the early screen functions, I am struck by the amount of code duplication I had to deal with in century32.
+I recall that this bothered me then as well and I never really addressed it.
+The concern is that I had `kprintf` and a `ttyprintf` functions and the majority of the body of both functions were similar.
+I was able to leverage some of the `kprintf` code, but that was not good enough.
+So, I would rather write a `kputs` function that writes early messages to the screen and keep the bulk of the `kprintf` stuff really optimized for the tty functions.
+I will be giving up the ability to print numbers and other things using `%` tags, but I think that is OK for the moment.
+Just like `puts`, `kputs` will append a newline after writing the string.

+**2018-05-26**

+Today I will start to bring over early console functionality.
+This will also drag over several supporting functions and I will make the effort to bring over all the similar functions at the same time.
+I will start with a `ConsolePutChar` function and then build from there.

+**2018-05-27**

+Today I have finished up copying in several functions and getting my `ConsolePutS()` implementation working.
+I now have a greeting on the screen.
+This is a milestone so I will commit these changes locally.